-When Greenbelt church was constituted in 1957, it adopted a document known as “The Abstract of Principles” as the church’s statement of faith.
+When Greenbelt church was constituted in 1957, it adopted a document known as “The Abstract of Principles” as the church’s statement of faith and remains so with some modifications to improve readibility and further clarify doctrinal positions.
 This document was originally written in 1859 to be the statement of faith for the Southern Baptist Theological Seminary, and remains so to this day.
 The writers of this document drew heavily from the Westminster Confession of Faith, written around 1649.
 Our statement of faith is a summary of the faith that Christians have believed throughout centuries.
 Our beliefs are important because it is our beliefs that define us as a church.
 If we were an organization that existed solely for the purpose of doing good to others, then we could all believe many different things, and it wouldn’t really matter—so long as we were doing good.
 But we are not.
 We are an organization which has Christ as our head.
 We exist to know Him and make Him known.
 Therefore, what we believe about Christ and our relationship with Him is of paramount importance for shaping how we gather together as His body.

 There are many things that this statement does not talk about, such as whether or not all the spiritual gifts exist today, or the timing of Christ’s return.
 Are these important?
 Yes.
 However, we think that they aren’t so important as to warrant the church taking a position on this and then excluding others from membership those who would have different views on the issues.
-The issues on the statement are the things that are necessary for us to be saved and necessary for us to gather as a church.
+The issues laid out in this statement are what we hold to be essential to our doctrine as a church.

 Statement of Faith